alankarartist/alguiloop/README.md

 ```
 """
 This script uses a while loop that lets to toggle switch while the GUI(tkinter) is still responsive.
 It shows how loops can be started and stopped when GUI is responsive.
-# Running this script outputs
+# After running the script
 Switch ON
 Switch OFF
 Switch ON